Idrak-Pak/spell_correction/readme.md

 ## Ussage:

+*Please refer to example.ipynb for in detail ussage.*

 1. Add a txt file as vocab.
 Check food_vocab.txt as example
 2. Add `config['corrector']['dict_path']= 'food_vocab.txt' ` as a path to vocab
 3. To run the code